 Lilian Maximillian Nabaggala is a female interdisciplinary artist based in Uganda working in the fields of dance, choreography, fashion, and education.
 Her identity as a choreographer is based on her strong skills in and passion for four distinct areas of dance: street, Ugandan traditional, contemporary, and Latin.
 She is part of different grass root organizations and projects; amongst others, she is co-founder of Afrooted (USA & UGA) as well as co-creator, committee member, and festival organizer of Batalo East (UGA).
 Lilian has been a resident dance artist at Art Omi (US) and guest artist and lecturer at the University of Maryland Washington DC (US).

-„Lilian’s experience and knowledge of street dance and traditional dance in Uganda intersects with her interest in experimentation.
+„Lilian’s experience and knowledge of street dance and Ugandan traditional dances intersects with her interest in experimentation.
 She is willing to step forth and take risks.

-This fellowship is an opportunity for two African female artists to create a precious bridge of solidarity and experience.
-Lilian has chosen to work with Kettly Noël because of Noël’s political approach to dance, exploring and transgressing ethnic identity and womanhood.
-This South-South exchange will be a catalyst to develop Lilian’s artistic identity both on and off stage.
-Having a mentorship from another black female choreographer based in Africa will be hugely beneficial, 'as there are still very few of us'."
+This fellowship is an opportunity for two East African artists to create a valuable bridge of solidarity and collaboration.
+Lilian has chosen to work with Wanjiru Kamuyu because her works activate the audience to go beyond clichés by provoking and generating individual and collective reflection through the transformative celebration of dance.
+This exchange will serve as a catalyst in the expansion and deepening of Lilian’s artistic identity both on and off stage.
+Being in mentorship with a fellow female choreographer from Africa, will undoubtedyl be of great benefit 'as there are still very few of us'."

 - Jury Statement